Corpse Wall Rock Climbing

 Corpse Wall hosts twenty-three bolt protected "sport" routes, which often take or may require supplemental traditional gear, depending on your abilities and head for run outs on moderate grades.
 Remember to bring a selection of cams and nuts for most routes.

-The rock is sandstone and conglomerate, with aggregate, xenoliths, or pebbles protruding from the matrix, on many routes.
+The rock is sandstone with aggregate or pebbles protruding from the matrix, on many routes.
 While the Corpse Wall seems to be the perfect low commitment sport crag, the north facing aspect makes it shady and cold in the winter and sunny and hot in the summer.
 The best climbing days are warm fall or winter days and cool spring days.

 The main wall is referred to as the "Corpse Wall" as the route developers discovered a body at the base.
 The crag was developed in the mid-2000s.